Ichthyology: 16th–17th century

 The incremental alterations in navigation and shipbuilding throughout the Renaissance marked the commencement of a new epoch in ichthyology.
 The Renaissance culminated with the era of exploration and colonization, and upon the cosmopolitan interest in navigation came the specialization in naturalism.
 Georg Marcgrave of Saxony composed the Naturalis Brasilae in 1648.
 This document contained a description of 100 species of fish indigenous to the Brazilian coastline.
 In 1686, John Ray and Francis Willughby collaboratively published Historia Piscium, a scientific manuscript containing 420 species of fish, 178 of these newly discovered.
 The fish contained within this informative literature were arranged in a provisional system of classification.

 The classification used within the Historia Piscium was further developed by Carl Linnaeus, the "father of modern taxonomy".
 His taxonomic approach became the systematic approach to the study of organisms, including fish.
 Linnaeus was a professor at the University of Uppsala and an eminent botanist; however, one of his colleagues, Peter Artedi, earned the title "father of ichthyology" through his indispensable advancements.
 Artedi contributed to Linnaeus's refinement of the principles of taxonomy.
 Furthermore, he recognized five additional orders of fish: Malacopterygii, Acanthopterygii, Branchiostegi, Chondropterygii, and Plagiuri.
 Artedi developed standard methods for making counts and measurements of anatomical features that are modernly exploited.
 Another associate of Linnaeus, Albertus Seba, was a prosperous pharmacist from Amsterdam.
 Seba assembled a cabinet, or collection, of fish.
-He invited Artedi to use this assortment of fish; unfortunately, in 1735, Artedi fell into an Amsterdam canal and drowned at the age of 30.
+He invited Artedi to use this assortment of fish; in 1735, Artedi fell into an Amsterdam canal and drowned at the age of 30.

 Linnaeus posthumously published Artedi's manuscripts as Ichthyologia, sive Opera Omnia de Piscibus (1738).
 His refinement of taxonomy culminated in the development of the binomial nomenclature, which is in use by contemporary ichthyologists.
 Furthermore, he revised the orders introduced by Artedi, placing significance on pelvic fins.
 Fish lacking this appendage were placed within the order Apodes; fish having abdominal, thoracic, or jugular pelvic fins were termed Abdominales, Thoracici, and Jugulares, respectively.
 However, these alterations were not grounded within evolutionary theory.
 Therefore, over a century was needed for Charles Darwin to provide the intellectual foundation needed to perceive that the degree of similarity in taxonomic features was a consequence of phylogenetic relationships.